In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 In-app message personalization.

-To enable it, you first need to analyze the user behavior of the main user segments to identify the happy paths to activation and adoption, and then design in-app messages to help users progress along them smoothly.
+To enable it, you first need to analyze the user behavior of the main user segments to identify the happy paths to activation and adoption, and then you need to design in-app messages to help users progress smoothly.

 Announcing a new feature to engage users

 For example, the modal in the image below introduces a new AI feature in an email app.
-Apart from the general information about the functionality and its benefits, it also contains a button that takes you to a more in-depth how-to guide.
+It provides general information about the functionality and its benefits, along with a button that directs users to a more in-depth how-to guide.

 Triggering messages to encourage users to upgrade

 Even though your new users realize how much value your product offers, it doesn’t mean that they’ll automatically upgrade to the paid account.
-Sometimes they need a little nudge and in-app messages are the perfect tool for this.
+Sometimes, your customers feel that they need a little nudge, and in-app messages are the perfect tool for this.

 You can use them to further increase the customer lifetime value by driving upsells.